jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 ## Object-Oriented Programming
 ### Author: Mika Kitazumi
+Object-oriented programming (OOP) is a fundamental programming paradigm that revolves around objects.
+An object encapsulates data (attributes) and the code that operates on that data (methods).
+This concept of data hiding promotes modularity, reusability, and maintainability in C++ programs.

+*Key Concepts in OOP*
+- Classes: Classes are blueprints that define the properties (attributes) and behavior (methods) of objects.
+They act as templates for creating objects.
+A class can contain:

+  - Member variables: These variables store the data (attributes) of an object.
+They can be declared as public, private, or protected, specifying their accessibility to other parts of the program.
+  - Member functions: These functions define the behavior of an object.
+They can access and manipulate the object's member variables.
+  - Objects:  Objects are instances of a class.
+They represent real-world entities with specific attributes and behaviors.
+An object is created using the new operator and calling the class constructor.

+- Inheritance:  Inheritance allows new classes (derived classes) to inherit properties and behaviors from existing classes (base classes).
+This promotes code reusability and enables the creation of class hierarchies with specialized functionalities.

+- Polymorphism:  Polymorphism allows objects of different classes to respond differently to the same method call.
+This is achieved through function overloading (having multiple methods with the same name but different parameter lists) and virtual functions (allowing derived classes to override base class methods).

+- Encapsulation:  Encapsulation refers to the bundling of data (member variables) and the methods that operate on that data within a class.
+This concept promotes data hiding, as member variables can be declared as private, restricting direct access from outside the class.
+Methods are used to control access and manipulation of the data.

+Benefits of OOP in C++
+- Modularity: OOP breaks down complex programs into smaller, manageable units (classes and objects).
+This improves code organization and maintainability.
+- Reusability: As mentioned previously, Classes can be reused to create multiple objects, reducing code duplication and development time.
+- Data Hiding: Encapsulation protects data integrity by restricting direct access to member variables.
+Methods provide controlled access to the data, promoting data security.
+- Inheritance: Inheritance enables code reuse and promotes code maintainability.
+Derived classes can inherit from base classes, extending functionality without modifying existing code.
+- Polymorphism: Polymorphism allows for flexible and dynamic program behavior.
+Objects of different types can respond differently to the same method call, improving code flexibility.

+A great example of this in action is down below in the coding example.
 ## Exception Handling and Event Handling
 ### Author: Justin Jemison
 <img src=img/2023_01_MicrosoftTeams-image-8.jpg width="600"><br>